ahiser24/Game-Drop/README.md

 This is my first real hobby project and it's been great learning to code along the way.
 This started out as a PowerShell program and has evolved into a Python application.
 I have more updates and ideas to enhance this tool coming soon, but I wanted to get it in the hands of my friends and anyone else interested as soon as possible.
 While there are plenty of other tools similar to this, I couldn't find any that would directly send the video to Discord when it was done.
 Feel free to adjust it to your liking.

 ### What's New
-In Version 1.6, the following changes have been made:
+In Version 1.65, the following changes have been made:
-* Linux compatibility (BETA)
-* Please report any issues or concerns in our Discord: https://discord.gg/HXeqYMYqKZ
+* Removed Linux options.
+Will try to add that in a later update.
+* Optimized the code
+* Included FFMPEG to make installation easier.

+* Bug fixes
+**Adjusted encoding to change bitrate if the file size becomes too large.**

-### Upcoming features
+### Wishlist Features
-* Setup a cleaner modern GUI
+* Setup a cleaner and more modern GUI
 * Auto select GPU/CPU to encode.
 * File size selector.
-8MB, 50MB, 100MB
+25MB, 50MB, 100MB
 * Custom video length
 * Choose from multiple Discord channels to send to.
-* and more...

 ## Why Game Drop?